 Spectra Physics came to me with the goal of having a interactive stereo 360 VR app.
 They wanted a virtual reality immersive experience to solve their complex marketing communication objectives.

 People buying laser manufacturing equipment already understand the features and capabilities.
 How does a marketer differentiate and get a prospects long term emotional connection that will last throughout the long sales cycle?

-Smart innovative marketers understand that we’ve left the Information Age behind.
+Innovative marketers understand that we’ve left the Information Age.
 Saturating a prospect with data won’t get them to remember your brand.
 We’re now in the Experiential Age.

-Experiential Media Develops A Long Term Emotional Connection
+Experiential Virtual Reality Develops A Long Term Emotional Connection

 Interactive stereo 360 apps like this one for Spectra Physics are a complete joy for me to work on.
 My passion for producing interactive stereo 360 VR really gets fired up when starting with a blank canvas and collaborating with a innovative corporate marketing team to create a complete new-to-market immersive platform.